Advice for women travellers

 Before you go

-- Read our Travel Advice and Advisories for key information on your destination, including local laws, religions and customs, especially some that may affect women travellers.
+- Read our Travel advice and advisories for key information on your destination, including local laws, religions and customs, especially some that may affect women travellers specifically

-- Sign up for our Registration of Canadians Abroad service to keep in touch with Canada wherever you are.
+- Sign up for our free and confidential Registration of Canadians Abroad service to keep in touch with Canada wherever you are

-- Research appropriate clothing options for your destination.
-They vary according to each country’s laws and customs, and not following them could put your safety at risk.
+- Research appropriate clothing options for your destination: norms vary according to each country’s laws and customs, and not following them could put your safety at risk

 When you’re abroad

 - Carry a fully charged phone programmed with emergency contact numbers, including the Emergency Watch and Response Centre and the nearest Canadian embassy or consulate

 - Consider adding the coordinates of local emergency services to your phone after researching how local authorities respond to reports from women in your destination country